-Criminal background checks look into a person’s criminal record and can tell us if they have been in trouble with the law.
+Criminal background checks are used to investigate an individual’s criminal history and can also indicate whether they have encountered legal troubles.
 This information is crucial.
 It helps employers, landlords, and organizations make smart choices.
 For example, a school will want to know if a new teacher has a clean record.
 Or a company might want to check if a job candidate has been honest about their past.

 These checks are not just about finding negative information.
 They also help in building trust.
 When we know someone has a clear record, we feel more secure.
 This trust is important in both personal and professional relationships.